Ministry of Health Singapore. All Rights Reserved.

 Dental check-ups: Inform your dentist that you have diabetes and visit him at least once a year.

 Besides insulin and medicines, eating a healthy diet helps you keep your blood glucose under control.
 It also helps to maintain your weight at a healthy level.
-Use
+Use My Healthy Plate.

 Regular physical activity is an important part of your diabetes control.
 It helps to prevent the onset of complications.
 Exercise also helps to control your weight and keeps your heart healthy.
 Consult your family doctor before starting any exercise programme.